Midway Pest Management

 Salmonella

-Squirrel droppings carry Salmonella bacteria that can contaminate your home environment.
+Squirrel droppings carry Salmonella bacteria that contaminate your attic environment.
 Causes gastrointestinal illness especially dangerous for young children and elderly family members.

 Ticks, Fleas & Mites

 Squirrels carry ticks (which can transmit Lyme disease), fleas, and mites into your attic.
-When squirrels are removed, these parasites seek new hosts inside your home.
+When squirrels are removed, these parasites migrate into living spaces seeking new hosts — your family and pets.

 Electrical Fire Hazard